For Ian and many other children with congenital heart disease, in utero diagnosis can be a game changer.

 Care begins in utero, which maximizes planning time and allows for early treatment of heart abnormalities — often within moments of delivery.
 Fetal echocardiography enables us to detect heart defects at 18 weeks gestation; however, major structures of the heart can be scanned as early as 12 weeks.

-As part of the Division of Fetal and Transitional Medicine, prenatal care is coordinated so that your baby has all of the necessary specialists involved in care.
+As part of the Fetal Medicine Institute, prenatal care is coordinated so that your baby has all of the necessary specialists involved in care.
 We treat the fetus as an individual patient to understand how heart defects affect well-being in utero, as well as it effect on other areas of the body, and to determine when and if an intervention is possible.
 Once a diagnosis is made, we explain what to expect for the duration of the pregnancy and after delivery — we make certain that all of your questions are answered and families have the support they need.

 Program Director Mary T. Donofrio, MD, expanded the fetal heart program to include the region’s only First Trimester Fetal Cardiac Imaging Program.
 She works closely with a team that includes world renowned cardiac surgeons, physicians, and specially trained cardiac nurses.